 At the time of writing this blog there are over 500 active social media channels, all connecting people with varying purpose.
 While this can be an intimidating thought, it also shows you that Social Media isn’t just some fad that has sprung up over the past decade.

 This is the new way your customers communicate with each other and with you – if you don’t embrace it, then there is a good chance your business will grow at a much slower rate.

 Now we’re not going to go into all of the available channels here, but for those of you completely new to Social Media we’ll give you a quick overview of the “usual suspects” and how you can apply them to your business.
 These posts are designed to introduce complete novices to Social Media networks and are by no means a complete guide.

 - “Tweets” are composed of 140 characters or less

-- “Favorites” are a way for you to bookmark some of your favorite tweets and let the author know you are enjoying their content.
+- “Favourites” are a way for you to bookmark some of your favourite tweets and let the author know you are enjoying their content.

 How can I get the most out of Twitter?

-- If someone tweets something positive about your business, why not retweet or favorite it and pin it to your profile as a testimonial?
+4. If someone tweets something positive about your business, why not retweet or favourite it and pin it to your profile as a testimonial?

 5. Are you a trend setter?
 It’s easy to jump in on existing trends by using hashtags, especially using tools like hashtagify.me – but the clever marketers create their own.
 Just look up Nike’s incredibly successful #makeitcount campaign from 2012 as an example of effective Social Media marketing.